jw9603/Text_Classification/README.md

 It is still incomplete.
 ## Usage
 ### 0. Dependencies
-Run the following commands to create a conda environment (assuming CUDA10.1):
+Run the following commands to create a conda environment (assuming RTX A6000):
 ```bash
 conda create -n ntc python=3.8 ipykernel
 source activate ntc